 Expense ratios are based on the direct expenses of the Fund and do not include the effect of the underlying funds' expenses.
-For additional information on the underlying funds, please refer to the Prospectus and Statement of Additional Information. @@@@@@

-Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares.
-Portfolio turnover excludes securities received or delivered in-kind.
+For additional information on the underlying funds, please refer to the Prospectus and Statement of Additional Information.
+Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the dasses of shares.